Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 Take a Test to See How You Feel

 No one knows exactly what causes depression.
-It is clear that genetic factors are important in many cases of depression.
-Depression seems to run in families (as do other mood disorders), and about 30% of the predisposition for depression is due to genetic influences.
+Genetic factors are important in many cases of depression, where depression seems to run in families (as do other mood disorders), and about 30% of the vulnerability for depression is due to genetic influences.

-Stressful life events play a part in the onset or relapse of depression.
-Ongoing conflicts with others can take their toll on our well-being, as can other social and environmental stressors such as financial difficulties, retirement, unemployment, childbirth, loneliness, or loss of someone or something important.
-In vulnerable people, these unpleasant life events may be enough to cause or worsen a depressive illness.
+Stressful life events also play a part in depression.
+Ongoing conflicts with others can take their toll on our wellbeing, as can other social and environmental stressors such as financial difficulties, retirement, unemployment, childbirth, loneliness, or loss of someone or something important.
+In vulnerable people, these stressful life events may be enough to cause or worsen depression.

-A person’s personality characteristics are an important factor.
+Personality style is another important factor.
 When people are depressed, they usually have a very negative view of themselves and the world.
 They do not appreciate good things, and bad things seem overwhelming.
-Some people have a tendency to view things this way even when they are not depressed.
+Some people have a tendency to view themselves and the world this way even when they are not depressed.
 In other words, they may have a depressive personality style.

-Another possible cause of depression that should not be overlooked is physical illness or medications.
-Glandular fever, influenza, hepatitis, thyroid hormones, anaemia, diabetes, birth control pills, alcohol and other substances of abuse, or other medications such as those for heart or blood pressure conditions, may all cause symptoms of depression.
+Other possible causes of depression that should not be overlooked is physical illness or medications.
+Glandular fever, influenza, hepatitis, thyroid hormones, anaemia, diabetes, birth control pills, alcohol and substances of abuse, or certain medications such as those for heart or blood pressure conditions, may all cause symptoms of depression.

 Psychoeducation refers to learning about the way depression develops and is maintained.
 Education for people with depression is extremely valuable.
-Education provides a knowledge base that potentially gives the person greater control over his or her disorder.
-Greater control in turn may lead to reduced feelings of helplessness and an increased sense of well-being.
+Education provides a knowledge base that can give the person greater control over their disorder.
+Greater control in turn may lead to reduced feelings of helplessness and an increased sense of wellbeing.
 Providing education for families or carers is also very important to help increase the support and assistance they provide to the person.

-The most essential pieces of information for a person with a major depressive episode are that depression is a common disorder and that effective treatments are available.
+The most essential pieces of information for a person with a depression are that depression is a common disorder and that effective treatments are available.
 It is important to remember:

 - Depression is an illness, not a sign of weakness or a character defect.